meksoni/shopster/README.md

     - Overview by month, day, and top products.
     - Visitor statistics, including data on countries of origin.

+And I plan to put a lot more into this project.
+Stay tuned :grinning:

 ## Where u can find a Demo for this Project

 **[Shopster](https://shopster.neodigital.pro)**.